vespa-engine/documentation/en/faq.md

 #### Does vespa provide soft delete functionality?
 Yes just add a “deleted” attribute, add fast-sarch on it and create a searcher which adds an “andnot deleted” itm to queries.

-#### Can we configure a grace period for bucket distribution so that buckets are not redistribured as soon as a node goes down?
+#### Can we configure a grace period for bucket distribution so that buckets are not redistributed as soon as a node goes down?
 You can set a tuning value in services.xml to tell the cluster controller how long a node is to be kept in maintenance mode before being automatically marked down; https://docs.vespa.ai/en/reference/services-content.html#transition-time